Principal Investigator Responsibilities

 - Comply with permit and shipping requirements for recombinant DNA molecules.

-- Adhere to Institutional Biosafety Committee (IBC)-approved emergency plans for handling accidental spills and personnel contamination, found in the University biosafety manual.
+- Adhere to Institutional Biosafety Committee (IBC)-approved emergency plans for handling accidental spills and personnel contamination, found on the Environmental Health and Safety website.

 Before initiating research subject to the NIH Guidelines, the PI must: